ayeuhugyu/PepperBot/notes.md

 p/gpt add
 p/todo
-p/update - change to subcommands so that users can do p/update get 123 and instead would be p/update create ping=true update text here p/deploy (supposedly finished by The Homomorphist but not merged) p/undeploy p/equipment p/info p/queue
+p/update - change to subcommands so that users can do p/update get 123 and instead would be p/update create ping=true update text here p/equipment p/info
+p/queue